Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: RL-ZX Based Quantum Circuit Optimization

 \subsubsection{Actor and Critic}

 The actor layer's architecture comprises multiple \textit{GATv2} layers.
-A layer configuration replicates the structure of the ZX-diagram, as depicted in FIG.\ref{fig:actor-critic}.
+A layer configuration replicates the structure of the ZX-diagram, as depicted in Figure \ref{fig:actor-critic}.
 Each green spider in the diagram is associated with a corresponding node in the network.
 In addition, every feasible rule that can be applied, defined by its type and the nodes that explicitly characterize it, is incorporated as a node within the network.
-These action nodes are connected solely to the nodes that define them and are fully interconnected among themselves.
+These action nodes are connected solely to the nodes that define them and to the \textit{STOP} action node.
 The connectivity pattern of the nodes derived from the green spiders is identical to that in the ZX-diagram.
-The \textit{stop} action is linked to all nodes in the graph.
+The \textit{STOP} action is only linked to the other action nodes in the graph.
 Upon completion of the message passing layers, the feature vector of each action node, denoted as $x^t_a$, undergoes a transformation via the Softmax activation function.
 This process computes the probability of selecting a particular action, represented by $\pi(a_i|s)$, which is defined as

 Here, $\mathcal{F}(s)$ denotes the set of all feasible actions applicable to the current state $s$ of the ZX-diagram.